 While it might look like a tree, bamboo is actually a grass.
 It’s a common food source in many places, but can also be used for homewares, clothing, and more.
 However, there is one reason to be cautious about bamboo.
 Despite all of its environmental benefits, it’s important to make sure that bamboo comes from a sustainable source.
 Due to the rise in popularity of bamboo, it is being farmed in some less responsible ways.
 Large areas of land are being cleared to farm bamboo.
 Another issue is that bamboo tends to come from China, meaning that it has often travelled a long way.

 Bamboo has several excellent eco-friendly qualities, but it’s important to source it from the right places.
 Finding materials that only have positives for the environment and don’t impact it in any way is difficult, if not impossible, so it’s important to weigh up the pros and cons.
-All in all, bamboo is a pretty sustainable alternative to some other materials.
+All in all, bamboo is a pretty sustainable alternative to many other materials.